fallinginenigma/fallinginenigma.github.io/_posts/2022-05-23-things-I-use.md

 ## Software

-All software I run on Windows 11 + WSL2 with Ubuntu:
+All software I run on my Mac:

 - VS Code
 - Chrome (it was speed vs resource utilization - I chose speed)